brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 I had never done this and was about to Google it when I thought, wait let’s ask the AI.

-So, to start a chat, you can see here that we just need to hit `Control + L`, or `Command + L` if you’re on a Mac, I think:
+So, to start a chat, you can see here that we just need to hit `ctrl + L`, or `cmd + L` if you’re on a Mac, I think:

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/10-18/demo-6.png' | relative_url }}" alt="Inline instructions for starting a chat in Cursor" width="1430" height="612" style="width: 100%; height: auto;">